-Launched in April 2014, Working Together Social Enterprises – Bread Works, Green Works and the recently opened Whistle-stop Café provide training and work experience opportunities for adults with learning disabilities throughout the Scottish Borders.
+Launched in April 2014, Working Together Social Enterprises – Bread Works, Green Works and the Whistle-stop Café provide training and work experience opportunities for adults with learning disabilities throughout the Scottish Borders.
 They have attracted a lot of interest from individuals with learning disabilities who are keen to learn and gain experience towards finding a job.

 Mandy Lowrie, Working Together Manager said: “We have been delighted with the enthusiasm shown by individuals who have taken up training placements in the enterprises and with the positive response of customers to the products and services offered by Bread Works, Green Works and now also the Whistle-stop Café. “